St4nin/computermethodsindynamics/README.md

 # Computer Methods in Dynamics

-This repositor contains Jupyter notebooks to experiments with some basics dynamic simulation.
+This repository contains Jupyter notebooks to experiments with some basics dynamic simulation.
 You can see the read-only versions directly in GitHub or you can go to Jupyter [NBViewer](https://nbviewer.jupyter.org/) where you can render (read-only) notebooks.